EngineScript/EngineScript/README.md

 nano /home/EngineScript/enginescript-install-options.txt
 ```

+Retrive your Cloudflare Global API Key at # Retrive your Cloudflare Global API Key at https://dash.cloudflare.com/profile/api-tokens

 #### Step 3 - Main Install Process
 Once you've filled out the enginescript-install-options.txt file with your personal settings, run the following command to continue with the installation process:
 ```shell